The Early Church Fathers on

 The first thing which kindles ardor in learning is the greatness of the teacher.
 What is greater than the Mother of God?
 What more glorious than she whom Glory Itself chose?
 (The Virgins 2:2 [A.D.
 377]).

-If anyone does not agree that holy Mary is Mother of God, he is at odds with the Godhead (Letter to Cledonius the Priest 101 [A.D.
+If anyone does not agree that holy Mary is Mother of God, he is at odds with the Godhead (Letter 1 to Cledonius [A.D.
 382]).

 As to how a virgin became the Mother of God, he [Rufinus] has full knowledge; as to how he himself was born, he knows nothing (Against Rufinus 2:10 [A.D.
 401]).